- Sermon Notes

 6. The plagues can be divided into three categories of three:

 7. Each plague was preceded by a warning except the third, sixth, and ninth plagues.

-8. As the plagues progressed, God makes a distinction between the Egyptians and the Israelites, between the core beliefs of Egypt and the faith of Israel.
+8. It is important to note that as the plagues progressed, God made a distinction between the Egyptians and the Israelites, between the core beliefs of Egypt and the faith of Israel.

-9. This evening, we will focus our study on the distinction that God made between Egypt and Israel through the ninth plague, Darkness.
+9. For our study, we will focus on the distinction that God made between Egypt and Israel during the ninth plague, the Plague of Darkness.

 Transition – What was God communicating through the ninth plague, a plague that immersed Egypt into a terrifying, deep darkness?